Complete Home Electrical Protection System Wiring Diagram

 Before going to understand the protection system, we must know about the faults that may occur in our homes.

-Short Circuit: This occurs when a hot wire comes into direct contact with a neutral wire, resulting in a sudden surge of current.
+Short Circuit: This occurs when a hot wire comes into direct contact with a neutral wire and it causes a sudden high current flow.
 It can cause lead to sparks, overheating, and potentially fires.

 Ground Fault: A ground fault happens when a hot wire comes into contact with the ground or the metallic parts of appliances or electrical equipment.
 This can lead to electrical shock hazards and the potential for fires.